sochix/TLSharp/README.md

 **Where you can find a list of requests and its params?**

-The only way is [Telegram API docs](https://core.telegram.org/methods).
-Yes, it's outdated.
-But there is no other source.
+Official API documentation at [Telegram API docs](https://core.telegram.org/methods).
-Latest scheme in JSON format you can find [here](https://gist.github.com/aarani/b22b7cda024973dff68e1672794b0298)
+You can find official schema in JSON [here](https://core.telegram.org/schema/json).

 ## What things can I Implement (Project Roadmap)?